Gabriel (New-Gen)

-John Gabriel is a fictional character, a superhero appearing in American comic books published by Marvel Comics.
+John Gabriel is a superhero appearing in American comic books published by Marvel Comics.
 The character appears in the NEW-GEN comic books.
 Created by Chris Matonti, J.D.
 Matonti, and Julia Coppola, he first appeared in NEW-GEN #1 (2010).
 He is the founder and leader of the A.P.N.G., and the leading scientific mind in the field of nanotechnology on the world of New-Gen.

 Fictional Character Biography

 Utopia and Deadalus' Betrayal

 Gabriel's long career in the creation and application of various kinds of nanotechnology on the world of New-Gen gained him a tremendous amount of success and admiration from the general populace.
 Through his technological advancements and careful cooperation with his wife, Thea (a guardian of the natural world), Gabriel revolutionized life on New-Gen, creating an almost utopian society.
 After taking on Sylvester Deadalus as an apprentice, Gabriel was able to create even more ways to make the quality of life more harmonious and comfortable for the general populace.
 However, unbeknownst to his mentor, Deadalus began to experiment on living things, pushing the envelope of nanotechnology and enhancing his subjects in unnatural ways.
 When Gabriel found out about this, he was furious and told Deadalus to stop immediately.
 However, Deadalus released onto the public of New-Gen, a swarm of nanobots he designed to alter the biological structure of those they infected.
 After the nanobots infected several children, mutating their bodies rapidly and giving them superpowers, Gabriel apprehended Deadalus and banished him to the underworld as punishment.
 Gabriel then sent his twin sons, Sean and Chris, to present-day New York City on Earth, to protect them from further attacks by Deadalus.
 Before he sent them there, Gabriel expressed concern that their bodies had also been affected by Deadalus' nanobot infestation.